-Bunnies are natural jumpers and all bunny breeds can do it more or less and most bunnies likes it, and think its fun.
-It's also healthy for them and keeps them in shape.
+Bunnies are natural jumpers and all bunny breeds can do it more or less and most bunnies like it and think it’s fun.
+It’s also healthy for them and keeps them in shape.

-For example, the Flemish Giant and the French lop, can hurt their legs if they jump to high jumps and they are large rabbits with an awful lot of weight against them.
+For example, the Flemish Giant and the French lop can hurt their legs if they jump too high jumps and they are large rabbits with an awful lot of weight against them.

 The English lop with its huge ears isn’t the perfect bunny for jumping either as they can hurt their ears, and easily trip on them.

 Dwarven lops or miniature lop crossbreeds are good jumpers.
-They have a perfect temperament, they are curious and they are brave.
+They have a perfect temperament; they are curious and they are brave.
 They also have the perfect size and weight and have much force in their paws.
-Most of the swedish 'elite' in the showjumping are dwarven lops or crossbred with dwarven lops.
+Most of the Swedish ‘elite’ in the showjumping world are dwarf lops or crossbred with dwarf lops.